matheusbuniotto/matheusbuniotto/README.md

 * **Open to Chaos:** Most of this is experimental work!
 ---

-### Let's Chat
-Grab a repo, steal some code, or [open an issue](https://github.com/matheusbuniotto/matheusbuniotto/issues).
-I'm always down to talk about AI architecture, data experiments, or building cool stuff with Go.
+I'm always down to talk about AI architecture, data experiments, or building cool stuff.

 *Built with curiosity, data, and a healthy dose of trial and error.*